2024 Taronga Zoo Sydney Guide: Tickets, Attractions & Tips

 Taronga Zoo entrance fees 2024

-- FREE for infant below 4 years old
+- FREE for infants below 4 years old

 Tip: Book your Taronga Zoo tickets online so you don’t have to worry about booking your ferry rides separately.
 This already includes round-trip ferry transfers from Circular Quay or Darling Harbour, English-speaking staff, and admission to Taronga Zoo. |